microlithix/AnsiParser/Doc/docs/ControlSequences.md

 ### SetForegroundColor and SetBackgroundColor

-Two of the graphic rendition selector constants, `38` (<xref:Microlithic.Text.Ansi.GraphicRenditionSelector.SetForegroundColor>) and `48` (<xref:Microlithic.Text.Ansi.GraphicRenditionSelector.SetBackgroundColor>), are not defined explicitly in [ECMA-48](References.md#ecma-48).
+Two of the graphic rendition selector constants, `38` (<xref:Microlithix.Text.Ansi.GraphicRenditionSelector.SetForegroundColor>) and `48` (<xref:Microlithix.Text.Ansi.GraphicRenditionSelector.SetBackgroundColor>), are not defined explicitly in [ECMA-48](References.md#ecma-48).
 Rather, ECMA-48 refers to  [ISO/IEC 8613-6 \[CCITT Recommendation T.416\]](References.md#isoiec-8613-6-ccitt-recommendation-t416) for their definition.

-According to ISO/IEC 8613-6, <xref:Microlithic.Text.Ansi.GraphicRenditionSelector.SetForegroundColor> and <xref:Microlithic.Text.Ansi.GraphicRenditionSelector.SetBackgroundColor> are to be followed by one or more parameter parts that are used to select the foreground color and the background color, respectively.
+According to ISO/IEC 8613-6, <xref:Microlithix.Text.Ansi.GraphicRenditionSelector.SetForegroundColor> and <xref:Microlithix.Text.Ansi.GraphicRenditionSelector.SetBackgroundColor> are to be followed by one or more parameter parts that are used to select the foreground color and the background color, respectively.

 The first part after the foreground/background selector value indicates what type of color specifier follows.
-There are 5 possible types, enumerated in <xref:Microlithic.Text.Ansi.ColorSelectionFormat>, and each type requires a specific number of additional parameter parts to follow:
+There are 5 possible types, enumerated in <xref:Microlithix.Text.Ansi.ColorSelectionFormat>, and each type requires a specific number of additional parameter parts to follow:

 ```bnf
 <sc> ":" "0"                                                    // 2 parts in total, specifying an implementation-defined color.